shekhar-sharma-111/DIGITAL-CLOCK/README.md

 # DIGITAL-CLOCK
-DIGITAL CLOCK (using HTML , CSS and JAVASCRIPT)  is created as a part of assignmnet work during full stack web development training @EKarma .
+DIGITAL CLOCK (using HTML , CSS and JAVASCRIPT)  is created as a part of assignmnet work during full stack web development training @EKarma.

 #OUTPUT